 Hamrahi (fellow-traveller) is the story of Shekhar (Rajendra Kumar) who is the son of the much respected public prosecutor Dharamdaas (Nazir Hussain) but being a playboy by nature, instead of doing any meaningful work, he keeps on philandering with many girls.
 Now our casanova hero stumbles upon two entirely different girls.
 One is a gold-digger – Hemlata (Shashikala) who considers herself as very clever and quite proficient in befooling men.
 The other one is a school teacher – Shaarada (Jamuna) who comes from a modest family but maintains and is proud of her high moral character.
 Shekhar, as usual, ditches Hemlata (after spending some good time with her) and despite her well thought-out and well executed machination, Hemlata is not able to stick to him.
 The way, a sensible traveller settles for a passenger train after missing a mail train, she catches Hanuman (Rajendra Nath) after losing Shekhar.

 Shekhar, on the other hand, is smitten by the charms of Shaarada and genuinely falls in love with that simple girl.
-It does not prove to be difficult for him to get married to Shaarada who is motherless and lives with his father (Agha) and step-mother (Indira) and after losing her school teacher’s job due to her name having been associated with that of Shekhar, has few options left with her.
+It does not prove to be difficult for him to get married to Shaarada who is motherless and lives with her father (Agha) and step-mother (Indira) and after losing her school teacher’s job due to her name having been associated with that of Shekhar, has few options left with her.
 However just like Shekhar’s father, she has also developed a very bad image of Shekhar in her heart and she does not mince words in conveying it to him on their first conjugal night itself.
 Shekhar, who has by now a change of heart and wants to win Shaarada’s love, shows better sense and does not force himself upon her as her husband.
 They continue to live under one roof without behaving with each other like a couple but don’t allow this fact to be known to the other members of that joint family consisting of Shekhar’s mother (Lalita Pawar), his elder brother Mahesh (Mehmood), Mahesh’s wife Shanti (Shubha Khote) and the children.

 Days and months pass.
 Shekhar is not able to win Shaarada’s heart due to one reason or another and Shaarada keeps on loathing him.
 The emotional tension between them keeps on intensifying.
 However, finally the day arrives when Shaarada realizes that Shekhar has really mended his ways and truly loves her.
 Now with the evaporation of the tension and misunderstanding between the two, our hero and heroine have become a couple in the true sense and are about to start a happy life hereafter but the twist in the tale comes with the murder of Hemlata for which Shekhar is booked and tried in the court.
 Who will fight for Shekhar since his father himself is the public prosecutor and firmly believes that he only is the guilty ?